-Some IRIS Token Ring boards (for example, for the IRIS Indigo platform) allow the board's transmission speed to be set from the console, using the trconfig command.
+Some IRIS Token Ring boards (for example, for the IRIS Indigo platform) allow the board's transmission speed to be set from the console, using either the mtrconfig or the trconfig command.
 This method causes the new setting to be written into a memory chip on the board where the driver reads it each time the driver is enabled.
 The setting in the board's memory takes precedence over the board's jumper setting.